mjp0044/Hypoxia-Bulk-Segregant-Analysis/README.md

 ## Which population's allele rose in frequency?

-Within each QTL, SD allele frequency was tracked separately in the low- and high-Pcrit bulks, letting each QTL be classified as SD- or SH-biased depending on which source population's allele increased in the low-Pcrit bulk.
-This is the figure used in the paper: the SD allele is clearly preferred in the low-Pcrit bulk across most of the significant QTL regions.
+Within each QTL, SD allele frequency was tracked separately in the low- and high-Pcrit bulks, letting each QTL be classified as SD- or SH-biased depending on which source population's allele was higher in the low-Pcrit bulk.
+The SD allele is clearly preferred in the low-Pcrit bulk across most of the significant QTL regions.

 ![SD allele frequency by bulk, faceted by QTL-containing chromosome](Figures/AF_of_SD_by_bulk_plot.jpg)